caikechao/HyperbolicVivaldi/README.md

 # *Research* code for Hyperbolic Vivaldi Algorithm #

-This code was an implementation of the hyperbolic vivaldi algorithm described in my paper "*Embedding Networks Using Hyperbolic Vivaldi Algorithm*".
+This code was an implementation of the hyperbolic Vivaldi algorithm described in my paper "*Embedding Networks Using Hyperbolic Vivaldi Algorithm*".

 ## Enviroment ##
 Tested in Matlab 2007 or above